5 Warning Signs of Fatty Liver Disease

 People experience it in the center or upper right part of the abdomen.
 However, it’s unrelated to a specific activity or effort.
 It can appear after eating because the stomach expands and presses on the enlarged liver.

 2. Abdominal swelling

-5. Dark urine
+4. Dark urine

 We can detect problems or illnesses through urine.
 Let’s not forget that this liquid transports toxins and wastes.
-In cases of fatty liver disease, the fluid will be a darker color than normal which doesn’t lighten throughout the day (though urine is normally darker in the mornings, it usually proceeds to clear up as the day proceeds).
+In cases of fatty liver disease, the fluid will be a darker color than normal.
+In addition, feces can also present changes: they might appear whiter or clayish with a stronger odor than normal.

-6. Skin changes
+5. Skin changes

 Diet and fatty liver disease